-COMMENTS OF THE COMPTROLLER AND AUDITOR GENERAL OF INDIA UNDER SECTION 143(6)(b) OF THE COMPANIES ACT, 2013 ON THE FINANCIAL STATEMENTS OF KARNATAKA ANTIBIOTICS AND PHARMACEUTICALS LIMITED FOR THE YEAR ENDED 31 MARCH 2022.
+COMMENTS OF THE COMPTROLLER AND AUDITOR GENERAL OF INDIA UNDER SECTION 143(6) (b) OF THE COMPANIES ACT, 2013 ON THE FINANCIAL STATEMENTS OF KARNATAKA ANTIBIOTICS & PHARMACEUTICALS LIMITED FOR THE YEAR ENDED 31 MARCH 2023

-The preparation of financial statements of KARNATAKA ANTIBIOTICS AND PHARMACEUTICALS LIMITED for the year ended 31st March 2022 in accordance with the financial reporting framework prescribed under the Companies Act, 2013 (Act) is the responsibility of the management of the company.
-The statutory auditor/auditors appointed by the Comptroller and Auditor General of India under section 139 (5) of the Act is/are responsible for expressing opinion on the financial statements under section 143 of the Act based on independent audit in accordance with the standards on auditing prescribed under section 143(10) of the Act.
-This is stated to have been done by them vide their Audit Report dated 21 July 2022.
+The preparation of financial statements of Karnataka Antibiotics & Pharmaceuticals Limited for the year ended 31 March 2023 in accordance with the financial reporting framework prescribed under the Companies Act, 2013 (Act) is the responsibility of the management of the company.
+The statutory auditor appointed by the Comptroller and Auditor General of India under section 139 (5) of the Act is responsible for expressing opinion on the financial statements under section 143 of the Act based on independent audit in accordance with the standards on auditing prescribed under section 143(10) of the Act.
+This is stated to have been done by them vide their Audit Report dated 18.07.2023.

-I, on behalf of the Comptroller and Auditor General of India, have conducted a supplementary audit of the financial statements of KARNATAKA ANTIBIOTICS AND PHARMACEUTICALS LIMITED for the year ended 31st March 2022 under section 143(6)(a) of the Act.
-This supplementary audit has been carried out independently without access to the working papers of the statutory auditors and is limited primarily to inquiries of the statutory auditors and company personnel and a selective examination of some of the accounting records.
+I, on behalf of the Comptroller and Auditor General of India, have decided not to conduct the supplementary audit of the financial statements of Karnataka Antibiotics & Pharmaceuticals Limited for the year ended 31 March 2023 under section 143(6)(a) of the Act.